Food / 1 December, 2022 / My Baba

-Mince pies are a must-bake during the festive season, and nothing quite compares to a home-made batch.
+Homemade mince pies are a must-bake during the festive season, and nothing quite compares to making them from scratch.
 My nana used to make hundreds each winter, and I’ve found this great recipe that tastes just like them.

 FOR THE MINCEMEAT FILLING (Make the day before)